 2. Durable

 I’ve used the lens for a few years now.
-It’s been dropped, banged, covered in rain, water, and dust, and is still good as new.
+It’s been dropped, banged, covered in rain, water, and dust, and is still as good as new.
 Except for some dust inside from not using a front UV filter.

 3. Sharpness